Shail06/protractor-tutorial/Readme.md

 ## Protractor Tutorial
 ---
-Aim: To create test framwork using Protractor tool
+***Aim:*** *To create test framwork using Protractor tool*

+Protractor expects Angular to be present on a page, so it will throw an error if the page it is attempting to load does not contain the Angular library.

 ### Steps to Initialize the project

 **Step-1**: Create project directory & Initialize as Node Project